907sjl/referrals_powerbi/README.md

 Then the metric is the count of referrals seen in 30 days divided into the referrals that have reached 30 days of age and were not rejected, canceled, or closed without being seen.

 ![Rate vs target rate over time](images/over_under_target.jpg)
 A table to the right of the metric displays a comparison of historical average rates against the target rate.
 Up or down indicators help to visualize the comparisons at a glance.
-The numerical value are the difference between the historical rates and the target rate.
+The numerical values are the difference between the historical rates and the target rate.

 ```
 Count Routine after 30d 12-Mths =